cogentcore/core/README.md

 ## Platforms / oswin

-* clip.Board: windows only supports one item on the clipboard at once, and linux has MULTIPLE but it is kind of a PITA.
-Mac easily supports multiple.
-    + simple text is no big deal in any case -- issues are for more complex JSON-based objects, e.g., TreeView nodes
-	+ within same app can just use lastPaste data -- BUT doesn't work on windows -- it doesn't tell us the current clip owner.. so lastPaste will stay there forever..
-	+ between-GoGi apps could just use a magic cookie and send entire JSON of mimedata
-	+ but this will not be readable to anything else.  but that is probably true anyway.
-	+ probably make this standard on all platforms, to keep it consistent?
+* clip.Board: windows converted over to mimedata multipart encoding for more complex cases (e.g., treeview) -- will update linux and mac to use the same so everything is consistent, and much simpler!

 * enable dnd to use OS DND when moves outside window

 * windows:
-    + clip.Board impl
-	+ support the current HiDPI framework -- right now it is always stuck at 96dpi.
 	+ support SetPos window method (and probably need to track movement)

+* linux:
+	+ moving window isn't updating pos of new windows (now fixed? test)
+	+ do similar font name updating as done on Windows now

 * mac:
 	+ impl setPos

-* linux:
-	+ moving window isn't updating pos of new windows

 * lifecycle not really being used, and closing last window doesn't kill app -- need to clarify that logic vis-a-vis main app window, main app menu / toolbar etc.

 ## General / Widgets

 * icon property mgmt should all be by name, not pointers -- works for json!
+Just a string -- optional path kind of syntax for specifying the collection of icons: "[icon_set/]icon_name" -- create a special type for it that pops up a chooser.
+Use same technique for FontName and that can be used to trigger chooser for font_family.

 * general system for remembering, using last user-resized size / pos for each window, by window name.  could tag that by screen name as well, or use % values?  probably tag by screen name makes more sense, AND store screen info in this file, so can compute % on the fly for a new screen case, but then store what the user does after that point.

+* search for structtableview, treeview
+* DND and copy/paste for structtableview

 * scroll should go to the sub-widget first before going to the layout: add a First and Last event signal in addition to the regular one, plus registering for each.

-* tab widget basic fix

-* tab widget and integrate with tree view editor?
+* tab widget basic fix, and integrate with tree view editor?
 Popups show up in a separate tab?

 * menu separator not rendering..